-Ants are annoying pests, and keeping them out of your home can be difficult, especially in the spring and summer.
+Ants can be annoying pests and keeping them out of your home can be difficult, especially in the spring and summer.
 From getting into food to crawling into the bathroom, having bugs around is unpleasant enough to send most people running for ant-killer.
-But, if you have a cat, the usual ant-control methods can be dangerous and even toxic to your pet.
+But, if you have a cat, it is important to note that some methods of ant-control could be dangerous and even toxic to your pet.

-Many insecticides, such as those used in ant baits, contain attractants like butter or peanut butter, which cats cannot resist.
-While the bait dosage is likely too low to cause long-term damage, they can cause an upset stomach.
-A larger danger is that your cat will ingest part of the plastic or cardboard container, causing a blockage.
-Traditional sprays and repellents can be toxic to your pets.
-Instead, focus on preventative efforts to keep ants from coming into your home in the first place.
-If bugs still find a way to invade, use natural methods to keep them at bay and protect your home and cat.
+Many insect traps, such as those used to kill ants, contain attractants like butter or peanut butter, which cats may also be attracted to.
+The active ingredient in these traps is often Borax or Avermectin, which are considered safe around cats in the small quantities within these traps.
+So while the bait dosage is likely too low to cause any signs of toxicity in your cat, there is a danger that your cat could also ingest part of the plastic or cardboard container, causing irritation to the digestive tract, or even an intestinal blockage.
+Some other kinds of traditional sprays and repellents can be toxic to your pets, however, so it is important to always check the ingredients and avoid any products that may be harmful to your pets.
+This is especially true for cats in regards to any products containing Pyrethrins, such as Permethrin, which are very toxic even in small doses.
+The safest approach may be to focus on preventative efforts to keep ants from coming into your home in the first place.
+If bugs still find a way to invade, you can also try natural methods to keep them at bay and protect your home and cat.

 Cat-safe Alternatives for Ant Control